turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlebuilder_api.rst

 The resultant object contains the following fields:

 ``texture``
-    The packed `Texture` storing all unique input textures
+    The packed :ref:`Texture <texture>` storing all unique input textures

 ``uvMap``
-    An Array of `Vector4` objects storing the uv-rectangle of each corresponding input texture in the format `[x0, y0, x1, y1]`
+    An Array of :ref:`Vector4 <v4object>` objects storing the uv-rectangle of each corresponding input texture in the format `[x0, y0, x1, y1]`